 Use the link above to:

-NOTE : MYPW resets the password used to access the MyUB Portal, campus computers, lab computers, wireless Internet, Sakai Sakai, and UB E-mail.
-It will not change a PeopleSoft Financials password.
-If you forgot your PeopleSoft Financials password, contact the OTS Call Center.
+NOTE: MYPW resets the password used to access the MyUB Portal, campus computers, lab computers, wireless Internet, Sakai, and UBalt E-mail.
+It will not change a PeopleSoft Financial password.
+If you forgot your PeopleSoft Financial (PESO) password, you can reset it via the PESO login page.
+If you don't get a reply about the reset please contact the OTS Call Center.

 Your netID will be displayed above the EmplID box.Click the password reset link if you need to reset your password.

 If you receive an error when searching for your ID, double check what you've typed.
 If you cannot obtain your ID through this tool, contact the OTS Call Center.

 Select an option to reset your password: